zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

 lowest perplexity score (a statistical measure of the model’s accuracy) and then visualize the top 5 words associated with 30 of the topics.
-I analyze patterns in the recognizable topic grouping and then conclude with major takeaways as well as where my analysis could go from here (I will certainly circle back to this).
+I analyze patterns in the recognizable topic grouping and then conclude with major takeaways as well as where my analysis could go from here.
+(I will certainly circle back to this.)

 Below I filter the data set for observations coded as hate speech and then define a function to create and then apply a recipe which returns